 1. Why is _____ in the hospital?

 They may be in the hospital for several reasons (If it’s appropriate, discuss symptoms.)
 One of the reasons is COVID-19.
 You’ve probably heard about it from your family, friends, school or the news.
-COVID-19 is a new illness spread by germs.
+COVID-19 is an illness spread by germs.
 It sometimes seems like a cold or the flu, but it’s different, and we are still learning about it.
 Most people with it get better, but some get very sick and need to visit the hospital.

 2. When is _____ coming home?

 They will come home when they are well enough, but they may still need to be away from people for a while.
 This is to keep from spreading the germ to more people.
-The current rule is two weeks and when symptoms such as cough and fever are better.

 3. Is _____ going to die?